 If somebody is raising reasonable objections in their review, or simply had a bad experience, then you should consider reaching out to the critic.
 Whether you contact them privately or publicly is really up to the situation and the tools that the review website offers you.
 You may not be able to contact someone privately or may not be able to respond to their review.

-Regardless, see if you can negotiate a way with the critic to make things right or come to an acceptable compromise.
-Once you reach that, speak to them about the review and see if they'll remove it.
+Regardless, see if you can negotiate with the critic to make things right or come to an acceptable compromise.
+Once you do so, speak to the individual about the review and see if he or she will remove it.

 If you’re not sure how to handle your restaurant’s online reputation, ReputationDefender can help.
 We’ll help you figure out how to get customers to write reviews and build a presence online that cater to foodies and diners just looking for a nice night out.
 Don’t let the Internet empty your tables, call ReputationDefender today.